IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

 Parameters
 ----------

+  keys (True, list, None)
+    (Required for new resource) SSH key Ids for the instance template

+  placement_group (False, str, None)
+    Unique Identifier of the Placement Group for restricting the placement of the instance

+  user_data (False, str, None)
+    User data given for the instance

+  boot_volume (False, list, None)
+    None

   vpc (True, str, None)
     (Required for new resource) VPC id

+  zone (True, str, None)
+    (Required for new resource) Zone name

   default_trusted_profile_auto_link (False, bool, None)
     If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  default_trusted_profile_target (False, str, None)
-    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

   dedicated_host_group (False, str, None)
     Unique Identifier of the Dedicated Host Group where the instance will be placed

+  catalog_offering (False, list, None)
+    The catalog offering or offering version to use when provisioning this virtual server instance template.
+If an offering is specified, the latest version of that offering will be used.
+The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

-  image (True, str, None)
+  primary_network_interface (True, list, None)
-    (Required for new resource) image name
+    (Required for new resource) Primary Network interface info

-  network_interfaces (False, list, None)
+  image (False, str, None)
-    None
+    image name

-  user_data (False, str, None)
+  resource_group (False, str, None)
-    User data given for the instance

-  metadata_service_enabled (False, bool, False)
-    Indicates whether the metadata service endpoint is available to the virtual server instance
+    Instance template resource group

-  zone (True, str, None)
+  name (False, str, None)
-    (Required for new resource) Zone name
+    Instance Template name

   total_volume_bandwidth (False, int, None)